-Be sure to use and move your hand, wrist, and elbow in order to decrease swelling in your arm.
+On the first post-op day, begin doing the Codman's exercises.
+Be sure to use and move your hand and wrist in order to decrease swelling in your arm.
 Squeezing a tennis ball or squeeze ball is encouraged as it will reduce the amount of swelling in your arm and hand.
 While exercise is important, don't over-do it.